Emmanuel International Canada

-Emmanuel International Canada (EICanada or EIC) is a non-governmental, non-profit, evangelical Christian relief organization.
-The EIC’s purpose is to strengthen and assist local churches located in developing countries to holistically meet the social, physical, emotional, and spiritual needs of their communities.
+Emmanuel International Canada (EICanada or EIC) is a non-governmental, non-profit, evangelical, interdenominational Christian relief organization.
+The EIC's goal is to strengthen and assist local churches in developing countries.

 History

-Emmanuel International (EI) is Emmanuel International Canada's parent organization and was founded in 1975 by George Middleton and Dorothea Middleton, a couple who were former missionaries to Ethiopia.
-During the early 1970s, Ethiopia was devastated by the Wollo Famine.
-While the Middletons were in the country, they became aware of the practical contribution young people, together with local churches could make to eradicate the cycle of poverty, and formed EI for the purposes of putting this vision into action.
+Emmanuel International (EI) is Emmanuel International Canada's parent organization and was founded in 1975 by George Middleton and Dorothea Middleton, a couple who were missionaries to Ethiopia during the Wollo Famine.

 In the early days of the organization, EI was involved in sending teams of trained young people overseas to assist relief efforts in developing countries such as Ethiopia and Guatemala.
-The organization quickly branched out their humanitarian work to include community development and sustainability projects in countries such as Jamaica, Haiti, and Dominica.
-Over time, EI expanded its humanitarian efforts across the globe, and currently has active projects in 8 countries worldwide, including 5 in Africa.
-Since the beginning, Emmanuel International and its national offices have built a good reputation for giving hope to millions of people who were in bad situations.
+The organization branched out its work to include community development and sustainability projects in countries such as Jamaica, Haiti, and Dominica.

 EICanada was formed in 1983 as a national office of Emmanuel International.
 EICanada functions as a recruiting, fundraising and promotional agency for the overseas work of the whole organization.

 Development Work

-The four main categories EICanada concentrates its work are: disaster relief, disaster rehabilitation, sustainable community development and Christian ministries.
-Through these areas of service and outreach, EICanada works with local churches to meet the specific needs of rural communities, and the needs of the whole person – social, physical, emotional and spiritual.
+EICanada's initiatives primarily encompass four main categories: disaster relief, disaster rehabilitation, sustainable community development, and Christian ministries.
+The organization collaborates with local churches to cater to the needs of rural communities.